 - Enroll in MDM as part of Azure AD Join when you add a work account on a personal device.

-Before Windows device users can enroll by using Azure, you must configure the Microsoft Azure server settings in Endpoint Management.
-For details, see Single sign in with Azure Active Directory.
+Before users can enroll, you must configure Azure Active Directory (AD) settings in Azure and then configure Endpoint Management.
+For details, see Connect Endpoint Management to Azure AD.

 Configure Windows Phone device policies